zachphillips/zachphillips.github.com/_posts/2010-02-06-simple-and-fantastic-commercial-concept.markdown

 ---
-date: '2010-02-06 02:08:22'
 layout: post
-slug: simple-and-fantastic-commercial-concept
-status: publish
-title: ★ Simple and Fantastic Commercial Concept
+title: Simple and Fantastic Commercial Concept
-wordpress_id: '65'
-tags:
-- Doritos
-- Superbowl
 ---

 This was created for the Doritos _Crash the Superbowl_ contest.
 If it doesn't win, everyone loses.